-Immigration Exam in East End, Houston, TX
+Immigration Exam in East End, Houston, and Pasadena, TX

 you need to get a medical exam for your green card or citizenship,

 our team of doctors here at Lawndale Medical Clinic in East End, Houston, TX,

 can help.
 We have Civil Surgeon status, which allows us to perform

 immigration exams and administer immunizations.
 Here’s what you

 should know about turning to our medical team for your upcoming